 It is great you are considering helping us with fostering, good fosters are vital to our organisation; this is really where YOU can make the difference.

-Fostering is a real commitment and do consider it seriously as whilst it is extremely rewarding, it, especially in the beginning, is not always plain sailing.
+Fostering is a real commitment so do consider it seriously as whilst it is extremely rewarding, it, especially in the beginning, is not always plain sailing.
 We need people with amazing patience to let the dog settle in.

 Rescue dogs may have baggage and suffered trauma so considerable patience is needed eg. separation anxiety, howling at night and being ‘clingy’ and needy until they feel a bit more confident.
 This isn’t all of them by any means but unfortunately whilst we will select the most suitable candidates from rescue it CAN HAPPEN!